Mawrak/Telltale-Script-Editor-Tweaks/README.md

 # Limitations

-- Currently, the script editor only supports The Walking Dead: The Telltale Definitive Series, however, more support is planned for future updates.
+- Currently, the script editor only supports The Walking Dead: The Telltale Definitive Series.
 - Only runs on windows as `ttarchext` is required to build ttarch2 archives.

 ![Editor Window](/marketing/scripteditor.png?raw=true)